machinable/documentation/docs/projects/resources.md

 }
 ```

-The resource schema can be configured with the JSON Schema Builder form or with the JSON editor.
+The resource schema can be configured with the JSON Schema Builder form.

 !!! note
     Machinable supports a subset of JSON schema dictated by the form.